How To Keep a Mattress Topper From Sliding (Without a Footboard)

-Duct tape can help put mattress toppers in place.
+Duct tape, velcro tape or carpet tape can help put mattress toppers in place.
 It is a strong adhesive that can hold almost anything together.
 However, it would be best to avoid liquid adhesive as they are likely to stain your mattress.

 If you are looking for a more permanent solution, you can use carpet tape to avoid flipping the mattress over and over.
 Carpet tape is a two-sided-adhesive that people use to glue the carpet to the floor.
 They have more holding power than regular duct tape.

 Non-skid mats are mostly used in showers, kitchens, and locker rooms to prevent you from slipping.
 You can place the skid mats between your best mattress and the topper to prevent the topper from moving around.